Home Music Recording Studio - HOME

 774186), bottom line in the photo (at left), decodes to: Model 25, Year 77, Guitar Number 4186.

 The story goes that the Aspen range were distributed in the USA out of Fort Worth, Texas and were among the brands that earned the nick-name 'Lawsuit Guitars'.
 In this case because they all too closely resembled various Martin acoustic guitar models.
+An interesting article at Sweetwater suggests that the whole 'Law Suit Guitar' legend may in fact be blown out of proportion ... which of course, is a surprise, right?

 From what little I have managed to discover online, Aspen guitars are currently classified as a 'Non-Brand' and are therefore not really considered as collectible.
 So even though this guitar certainly qualifies to be called '70's Vintage', it has little intrinsic value (at time of writing) other than its condition, playability and tone as a non-brand guitar.
 This situation is likely to remain for as long as the Martin company and related legal contingencies exist.

 Aside from the one that I had for roughly 10 years [sold in June of 2020], I can recall only ever seeing/playing one other Aspen (you can't miss and/or forget that logo) ... and as you might expect, that was long ago, back in the early eighties.
-Though I didn't pay any attention to the model number at the time (I suspect, given the size that it was an AD25), I do recall that I also really liked playing that guitar and was impressed by its tone.
+Though I didn't pay any attention to the model number at the time (I suspect, given the size that it was an AD25), I do recall that I also really liked playing that guitar and was very impressed by its tone.

 Much of the information available from Internet searches appears to be hear-say, urban myth or repeated rumour ... and therefore essentially unsubstantiated.
 If anyone has any factual and/or verifiable information about the Aspen guitar range, I would be very interested to add it to this page.
 Please send to